Kromster80/wr_toolkit/WR2 STKit/Readme.txt

 Use on your own risk.

 Version History:
-2.3.6	05.08.2010	Improved culling spheres generation algorithm for terrain 2.3.5	16.07.2010	Fixed loading of Blender LWO files
-			Raised LWO layers limit from 128 to 1024
+			Fixed bug in changing active track between racetrack and waypoint 2.3.6	05.08.2010	Improved culling spheres generation algorithm for terrain 2.3.5	16.07.2010	Fixed loading of Blender LWO files Raised LWO layers limit from 128 to 1024